yezyilomo/django-restql/docs/index.md

 ```

 ### Querying nested fields
-**django-restql** support querying both flat and nested resources, so you can expand or query nested fields at any level as defined on a serializer.
+**Django RESTQL** support querying both flat and nested resources, so you can expand or query nested fields at any level as defined on a serializer.
 In an example below we have `location` and `groups` as nested fields on User model.

 ```py
 from rest_framework import serializers